 The EAS encompasses a wide variety of artistic mediums, has gallery exhibitions housed in the Edison Municipal Complex, the EAS Headquarters Foyer and Boardroom Galleries, and with special exhibitions at Middlesex County College, along with other spaces and venues, like the Art in the Garden Tours originally conceived by Linda La Stella and the Gardens of the Garden State Exhibit.
 The Visual Arts have become a vital and dynamic part of EAS since its beginning.
 There is a solid commitment within the discipline to support and assist artist members for professional development and mentoring and continued exhibition opportunity.

-As we commemorate our first historic decade, we look forward to continuing our journey of artistic excellence with each of you, and many more new friends and supporters to come, into the brand new decade and beyond…
+As we commemorate our second decade, we look forward to continuing our journey of artistic excellence with each of you, and many more new friends and supporters to come, into the brand new decade and beyond…